pfertyk/blog/content/pages/about.md

 I'm a software developer, at present living in Berlin.
-I work mostly with Python and JavaScript, but I used to tamper with Java and C++, and I'm currently improving my Rust and GDScript skills.
+I work mostly with Python and JavaScript, but I used to tamper with Java and C++, and I'm currently improving GDScript skills.
 I'm a huge fan of automated tests, open source, refactoring, game development, and removing third party services from my life.